aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 Before getting started, you need to create a persistent storage layer where the idempotency utility can store its state - your lambda functions will need read and write access to it.

 We currently support Amazon DynamoDB and Redis as a storage layer.
-This example demonstrates how to create a table in DynamoDB.
-If you want to use Redis, please go to the section [RedisPersistenceLayer](#redispersistencelayer)
+The following example demonstrates how to create a table in DynamoDB.
+If you prefer to use Redis, refer go to the section [RedisPersistenceLayer](#redispersistencelayer) section.

 **Default table configuration**